About the 2026 Spring Symposium

-Theme: "Eco-logics: Reading and Writing Environmental Change"
+The theme of the 2026 Symposium is "Eco-logics: Reading and Writing Environmental Change."

 As we navigate an era defined by rapid climatic shifts and ecological precarity, the ways in which we narrate, translate, and archive our relationship with the Earth have never been more critical.
 This campus-wide symposium seeks to explore the "logics" of ecology — the underlying structures of thought, language, and culture that shape our environmental realities.
 We aim to foster a multidisciplinary dialogue that moves beyond data to examine the stories we tell about the planet’s past, present, and speculative futures.